 Anxiety can impact physical and mental health.
-It can affect the cardiovascular, urinary, digestive, and respiratory systems, and it can increase the risk of infection.
+It can affect the body in different ways, including the cardiovascular, urinary, digestive, and respiratory systems.
+A person with anxiety may feel nervous, restless, tense, or fearful.

 This article discusses the most common physical symptoms and side effects of anxiety.

 People with anxiety can experience a range of physical and psychological symptoms.
 The

 - feeling nervous, tense, or fearful

 - fast breathing or hyperventilation